 Third step: Thrombin acts as enzyme and first brings about depolymerization of these monomers.
 Later thrombin stimulates repolymerization of these monomers into long insoluble fibres - like polymers called fibrin.
 The thin, long and solid fibres of fibrin from a dense network upon the wound and trap blood corpuscles to form a clot.
 The clot seals the wound and stops bleeding.
 Soon after the clot seals the wound and stops bleeding.
 Soon after the clot starts contracting and a pale yellow fluid, the serum, starts oozing out.
 This serum is blood plasma minus fibrinogen and blood corpuscles.

-Vitamin K is essential for blood clotting as it is necessary for the synthesis of prothrombin in the liver
+Vitamin K is essential for blood clotting as it is necessary for the synthesis of prothrombin in the liver strands that compose the mesh network for clot formation.

 List of Clotting Factors